Fat Loss Accelerator

 Skipping Rest Days

-Recovery is crucial for fat loss.
+Recovery drives fat loss.
 High cortisol from overtraining promotes fat storage.
 Trust the rest days!

 Track More Than Weight